Tongcheng/4741_TrendTrade/README.md

 In OS X environment I am using, in order to prevent new tabs, I used a chrome extension of xtab, which limits the number of tabs you can open.
 We set this limit to 1.
 In order to prevent new windows, I used a mac software called Keyboard Maestro, which changes the hotkey actions, to change (Shift + Enter)'s effect to go to Keyboard Maestro's official website, but this effect will be cancelled by new tab limit.
 Therefore new tab and new window problem is solved.

-####(3): Google seems to block IP if we search too much Google Trends, this is solved by using VPN at different locations and using incognito mode in browser.
+####(3): Google seems to block IP if we search too much Google Trends.

+This is solved by using VPN at different locations and using incognito mode in browser.
 It is necessary to change the VPN every 2 hours (Maybe next step can be changing the VPN automatically).

 # Step 2: Data Cleanup